-Under no circumstances may NIH-supported non-exempt human subjects research be initiated prior to meeting the requirements for conducting an IRB review of protocols as well as obtaining the date of final IRB approval.
+Under no circumstances may NIH-supported non-exempt human subjects research be initiated prior to obtaining IRB approval and providing the final IRB approval date to NIH.
 NIH will not allow any funds to be used by recipients where a certification and an IRB approval date has not been provided to the funding IC.